sequentialread/pow-captcha/README.md

 > 💬 *INFO* In our examples, we passed the captcha server URL down to the HTML page and used it as the value for this property.
 However, that's not required.
-The HTML page doesn't need to talk to the captcha server at all, it just needs to know where it can download the stylesheet css file and webworker javascript files.
+The HTML page doesn't need to talk to the captcha server at all, it just needs to know where it can download the `captcha.css` and `proofOfWorker.js` files.
 There is nothing stopping you from simply hosting those files on your own server or CDN and placing the corresponding URL into the `data-sqr-captcha-url` property.

 #### `data-sqr-captcha-challenge`